grame-cncm/faustdoc/src/tutorials/signal-api.md

 ```
 #### Defining more complex expressions: phasor and oscillator

-More complex signal expressions can be defined.
+More complex signal expressions can be defined, creating signals using auxiliary definitions.
 So the following DSP program:

 <!-- faust-run -->
 ```